meta-llama/llama-stack/docs/source/cli_reference.md

 - Please see our [Getting Started](getting_started.md) guide for more details on how to build and start a Llama Stack distribution.

 ### Step 3.1 Build
 In the following steps, imagine we'll be working with a `Llama3.1-8B-Instruct` model.
-We will name our build `8b-instruct` to help us remember the config.
+We will name our build `tgi` to help us remember the config.
 We will start build our distribution (in the form of a Conda environment, or Docker image).
 In this step, we will specify:
-- `name`: the name for our distribution (e.g. `8b-instruct`)
+- `name`: the name for our distribution (e.g. `tgi`)
 - `image_type`: our build image type (`conda | docker`)
 - `distribution_spec`: our distribution specs for specifying API providers
   - `description`: a short description of the configurations for the distribution